4.1.5. Cie: collisional ionisation equilibrium model¶

 that case the normal isothermal spectrum is chosen.
 Note that for larger

-values of the cpu time may become larger due to the
+the cpu time may become larger due to the

 fact that the code has to evaluate many isothermal spectra.